-While plotting the virtual grains, I noticed how they naturally created channels of negative space between the grains, much like the spaces between words in a book.
+While plotting the virtual grains, I noticed how they naturally created channels of negative space, much like the rivers of space that run between words in a book.

-The initial code for Between the Sand relied on computer-drawn grains.
-But at the end of the residency I had the opportunity to view and photograph the sand used in the experiments through a laboratory microscope.
-I used this microscopic imagery as source material to create sprites for each grain of sand, which are rotated to a unique position in the final work.
+Near the end of the residency I had the opportunity to view and photograph the sand used in the experiments using the lab microscope.
+This microscopic imagery became the source material for the sand in the final work.

-A grid is overlaid on the sand grains to break up the available space into cells and determine how each space will be invaded.
-Each cell contains information on how invadable it is depending on its distance to the nearest sand grain as well as outside forces such as flow speed or gravity.
-The shade of each cell represents its invadability.
-Cells that are not surrounded by grains of sand are darker, while cells nearby sand grains are lighter and less likely to be invaded.
-The position of each cell is slightly randomized for a more organic look.
+Available space is broken into cells to determine how each space will be invaded.
+An r-value describes how invadable a cell is depending on its distance to the nearest sand grain, as well as outside forces such as flow or gravity.
+This r-value is between 0 and 1, where 1 is an open pathway, and 0 is blocked by sand.
+The cells r-value is mapped to their alpha value.
+In other words, cells that are not surrounded by grains of sand are darker, while cells with nearby grains are lighter and less likely to be invaded.

-In order to determine how invadable the spaces were, I needed an efficient way to find the closest sand grain to each cell.
-The linear approach to this would have been to calculate the distance between every sand grain and every cell, where the smallest distance would denote the closest sand grain.
-But this method would have been time consuming; there are currently 4489 sand grains and 62,500 cells in the work, which would have meant completing a total of 280,562,500 distance calculations.
-Instead, I determined the distances using the powerful d3-delaunay library, which calculates each distance sub-linearly using Delaunay triangles.
+In order to determine how invadable the spaces were, the closest sand grain to each cell had to be determined.
+The linear approach to this would have been to find the minimum distance between every sand grain for each cell.
+However, there are currently 0 sand grains and 0 cells in this work, which would have meant completing a total of 0 distance calculations.
+Instead, the distances were determined using the powerful d3-delaunay library, which calculates each distance sub-linearly using Delaunay triangulation.

-The flow direction can be adjusted using the central dial in the control panel.
-If you lay a sand column flat, the contamination will percolate in all directions.
-The experiments I observed showed how a gas behaves when it is injected into sand filled with water.
-As gas is more buoyant than water, it travels upward from the point of injection to the top of the vertical sand column.
-This can be simulated by positioning the dial upward.
-Doing so will add a gradient on top of the invadability of each cell.
-With the dial positioned upward, cells at the bottom will be less invadable and lighter in shade.
-Cells near the top of the sand column will be darker and more likely to be invaded.
+If you lay a sand column flat, the contamination will percolate in all directions along the plane of the column.
+The experiments showed how a gas behaves when it is injected into sand filled with water.
+This can be simulated by positioning the flow direction upward.
+Cells at the bottom will now be less invadable, and cells near the top will be darker and more likely to be invaded.

-The experiments I observed ranged from slow injections that lasted several minutes to high pressure injections that lasted only seconds after they were initiated.
-The high pressure injections were impressive, and showed us a network of interconnected pathways that built up against the column wall for only a short while before being occluded.
-The amount of pressure affects the flow speed, which changes how fast the gas moves through the sand.
+The experiments I observed ranged from slow injections that lasted several minutes to high pressure injections that lasted only a second or two after they were initiated.
+The high pressure injections were impressive, and showed a network of interconnected pathways for a short while before being occluded.

-During the residency, we used the same sand, fluid and gas combination for all our experiments.
-However, gas can spread at different rates, depending on the pressure and viscosity of the fluid used.
+Gas can spread at different rates, depending on its viscosity.
 For example, sand could be filled with oil instead of water, or injected with creosote instead of gas.
-In this simulation, adjusting the diffusion dial can approximate these different effects.
-Turning the diffusion down to zero results in a spotted effect, which is comparable to the effect of increasing the viscosity of the injected fluid.
+In this simulation, adjusting the diffusion dial can mimic different mdeia and materials.

-While the experiments I observed were not coloured, the lab was equipped with coloured beads and dyes that could be added to the media.
-These colours were added to help us to better view certain characteristics, although I often thought the real benefit was the beauty of the resulting images.
+The lab is equipped with coloured beads and dyes that can be added to the media used in these experiments.
+These colours are added to help view certain characteristics, although I often thought the real benefit was the beauty of the resulting images.